 MGT 6639.
 Entrepreneurial Finance.
 This course introduces students to the opportunities, challenges, and pitfalls of financing new enterprises.
 We will explore entrepreneurial financing decisions from a life cycle perspective.
 The cycle begins with identifying opportunities, moves to marshaling resources to take advantage of these opportunities and executing the business plan, and ends with harvesting the venture's success.
 We will discuss the various sources of capital for entrepreneurs, including angels, customers, venture capital, and strategic alliances, and analyze how different contracts affect the incentives of financiers and entrepreneurs.
 We will emphasize the nonfinancial inputs that sources of financial capital can bring to entrepreneurial ventures.
-Prerequisite: Successful completion of MGT 6331 and MGT 6430 required.
-[2]
+Prerequisite: MGT 6331 [2]